hoffmangroup/segway/doc/segway.rst

 this to a single number or a range with Python slice notation.
 For example, ``--num-labels=5:20:5`` will result in 5, 10, and 15 labels being tried.
-If you specify :option:`--num-starts`\=\ *starts*, then there will be *starts* different iterations for each of the *labels* labels tried.
+If you specify :option:`--num-starts`\=\ *starts*, then there will be *starts* different instances for each of the *labels* labels tried.

 The question of finding the right number of labels is a difficult one.